pflanze/functional-perl/README.md

 * there are possible improvements to be worked on with regards to binding it better into 'normal' Perl.
-For example, Perl's lazy operations on sequences created with the ".." operator, or "keys
+For example, Perl's lazy operations on sequences created with the `..` operator, or `keys
-  %hash", could be made usable with functions the way they are with "foreach".
+  %foo`, could be made usable with functions the way they are with `foreach`.

 Please play with the examples and try to write some of your own, read the docs and tell us what's badly explained, and if you've got